carbon-language/carbon-lang/llvm/docs/LangRef.rst

 are never uniqued.
 An :ref:`opaque structural type <t_opaque>` can also be used to forward declare a type that is not yet available.

-An example of a identified structure specification is:
+An example of an identified structure specification is:

 .. code-block:: llvm